Measurement it is the most important step to see whether you are progressing forward or backward.

-Measurement is not something taken lightly I our home, as it is the only way of really knowing what we are busy with.
+Measurement is not something taken lightly in our home, as it is the only way of really knowing what we are busy with.

 I put a check mark on the daily schedule to indicate is something has been done.
-If there was a lesson to be marked or a test written I mark that as well.
-Rewards for work done on a daily basis includes verbal praise and stickers or comments in the books directly.
+If there was a lesson to be marked, or a test written I mark that as well.
+Rewards for work done on a daily basis includes verbal praise, and stickers or comments in the books directly.

 The second level of measurement is done at the end of a quarter, where I sit down and check off quarterly goals and discuss progress, issues and problems with my husband.

 Lastly I have an annual review or ‘end of the year’ analysis where I will sit down to evaluate our homeschooling goals and how we’ve done in attaining them.
-It is also at this time (end of year long summer holiday time) where I get around to re-evaluate our vision and how we did in getting there.
+It is also at this time (end of year, long summer holiday time) where I get around to re-evaluate our vision and how we did in getting there.

 For the children the end of a year is always a highlight when we have an exhibit of all their work done for the year.